martyfouts/UI-example/README.md

 An example of an importer class using the file browser to select a collection of files and then process each file separately.
 The 'process' part is skeleton.

+## `UIX_OT_display_preferences`

+An example demonstration of the use of preferences.
+It displays the current value of the preferences.

 ### `invoke`

 Calls the window manager to invoke the file browser: